diogoff/isttok-tomography/README.md

     - The vessel has a circular cross section that is assumed to be centered at (0,0) in the xy-plane.

-    - An output file `cameras.csv` will be created with the start and end positions for each line of sight inside the vessel.
+    - An output file `cameras.csv` will be created with the start and end positions for each line of sight.

     - The script will also read the output file and plot the lines of sight.